Need Help? Give us a call.

 Our point is not to just pick the QuickBooks ProAdvisor closest to you and go from there.
 Take a look at a few that are close to you and see if their personality seems like it will be a good fit for you and your business.
 This is the person that’s handling some of the most important aspects of your business —your accounting and back office processes—so you want them to be a good match.

 Once you narrow it down to a few, reach out.
-Send an email that explains as succinctly as possible what services you’re looking for, what your business does, and what your pain points might be.
+Send an email that explains as succinctly as possible what services you’re looking for and what your pain points might be.
+You’ll also want to explain what your business does, as accounting for a Saas company is very different than accounting for a brick-and-mortar retail store.
 Ask for a call, but don’t ask for free advice—ask how they work, what apps they use, and what happens if there’s a mistake.

 In particular, be sure to ask these six questions: